 In this course, learners are introduced to the concepts and practice of Continuous Quality Improvement (CQI) and their application to the health and human services field.
 The course focuses on both conceptual understanding and experiential learning.
 The class is divided into teams, and each team is given a cross-departmental problem to tackle.
 As the course progresses, teams diagram the work flow, design an improvement plan, identify the barriers to success, identify the kind of data needed to assess process and outcomes, and adjust the improvement plan.
-NOTE: Permission of instructor required for those not admitted to the Health Care Program.
+4 credits